-ACH Consulting has produced the following Carbon Footprint for the April 2019 - March 2020 financial year.
+ACH Consulting has produced the following Carbon Footprint for the April 2020 - March 2021 financial year.
 A carbon footprint is a valuable use of data available within the business to quantify carbon emissions during a specific year.
 This is then related to our previous years to inform trends and analysis.

-ACH emitted a total of 129.69 tonnes of carbon dioxide equivalent (tCO2e) for the financial year of 2019-2020, equivalent to approximately 4.18 tCO2e per Full - Time Equivalent (FTE) employee.
-This is an increase of 13.9% in last year's carbon dioxide emission per full-time equivalent employee.
-The reason for the increase from the previous year is due to the increase in air travel fares in May and August 2019.
+ACH emitted a total of 103.50 tonnes of carbon dioxide equivalent (tCO2e) for the financial year of 2020-2021, equivalent to approximately 3.17 tCO2e per Full - Time Equivalent (FTE) employee.
+This is a decrease of 13% in last year's carbon dioxide emission per full-time equivalent employee.
+A large contributor to the decrease from the previous year is due to the Covid-19 Pandemic and travel restrictions, as well as replacing a fleet vehicle with a hybrid model.

-During the 2019-20 financial year, carbon emissions due to transport were the largest contributor at 89% of total emissions.
+During the 2020-21 financial year, carbon emissions due to transport were the largest contributor at 92% of total emissions.
 This is on-trend with previous reports and continues to be an area to focus on.
-ACH is committed to improving in this area by: